Benluv/hello-world/README.md

 # hello-world
-This is my first repository, trying gitHub for the first time
+Trying gitHub for the first time

 I am interested in all kind of things, as far reaching as history and culture to the knives edge of technology.
 Currently an specialized C++ programmer.